hultenvp/solis-sensor/README.md

   2. In the Plant Overview tab, under the Plant Name column, Click on your actual plant name, per the screenshot below:
   <img width="301" alt="image" src="https://github.com/hultenvp/solis-sensor/blob/master/image/soliscloud_mainpage.png">

-  3. Copy the 19-digit number from the URL: https://www.soliscloud.com/#/station/stationdetail_1?id=XXXXXXXXXXXXXXXXXXX and paste it in the station ID field:
+  3. Copy the 19-digit number from the URL: https://www.soliscloud.com/station/stationDetails/generalSituation/XXXXXXXXXXXXXXXXXXX and paste it in the station ID field:
   <img width="301" alt="image" src="https://github.com/hultenvp/solis-sensor/blob/master/image/soliscloud_stationdetail.png">

-If the plant id in the overview page (https://soliscloud.com/#/station/stationdetail_1?id=xxxxxxxxxxx) is empty then you will get "no inverter found errors.
+If the plant id in the overview page (https://www.soliscloud.com/station/stationDetails/generalSituation/XXXXXXXXXXXXXXXXXXX) is empty then you will get "no inverter found" errors.
 Change the name of the installation by choosing "change information" on the top right of the overview page.
 After that a plantid is generated.

 # Energy dashboard
 The Solis integration now supports the energy dashboard introduced in Release 2021.8.